Attitudinal Healing Connection (AHC) - Oakland, CA

 For further information please contact Trish Ellis at firstname.lastname@example.org

 In 2014, Tasha Abdou, Founder of the Cameroon Center for Attitudinal Healing, implemented the Youth Leadership Program, a cultural adaptation of the Power to Choose.
-The program is still active at the Governmental Bilingual High School Deido in Douala Cameroon, where Tasha works directly with 14-18 year old youth.
+The program was implemented at the Governmental Bilingual High School Deido in Douala Cameroon, where Tasha has worked directly with 14-18 year old youth.

 For further information please contact Abdou Tasha, Center Director, at email@example.com